Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single sentence that efficiently conveys the tool's purpose and what it returns, with no unnecessary words.
+The description is a single, well-structured sentence that front-loads the action and resource, with no unnecessary words.
+Every part contributes to understanding.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.